 In the meantime, you have a business to run.
 You need that cash to pay your employees or to hire new ones.
 Without that cash, you’re either stuck and can’t grow or you potentially damage your employee relationships.

-2. How Payroll Funding Works
+2. How Payroll Funding for Staffing Companies Works

-Similar to getting a loan or another type of business credit facility, you have to determine how much financing you need for your business.
+Similar to getting a loan or another type of business credit facility, you have to determine how much financing you need for your staffing agency.
 It will help if you total up the outstanding invoices for your business that are due from clients.
 You collect the documentation related to the outstanding invoices and apply for a loan.

 3. Payroll Funding Doesn’t Show on a Profit and Loss Statement

 4. Payroll Funding for Staffing Agencies Helps Build a Stronger Financial Position

-5. Payroll Funding is Quick
+5. Payroll Financing is Quick

-You know the money is coming in, it’s just a matter of timing.
+For example, you know the money is coming in, it’s just a matter of timing.
 That can speed up the approval process and allow you to get the cash you need in days, not weeks.

-6. Payroll Funding is Affordable
+6. Payroll Funding for Staffing Companies is Affordable

-7. Other Forms of Business Funding
+7. Other Forms of Payroll Funding for Staffing Agencies

 Line of Credit